Another hot reading on job market sends Wall Street lower

 Stocks fell broadly on Wall Street and Treasury yields rose Thursday afternoon after another hot reading on the job market raised worries that the Federal Reserve will need to continue inflicting pain on the economy in order to fight inflation.

-Energy stocks bucked the broader market slide as the price of U.S. crude oil rose 2.5%.
-Exxon Mobil added 2.8%.
+Energy stocks bucked the broader market slide as the price of U.S. crude oil settled 1.1% higher.
+Exxon Mobil rose 2.1%.

 The pullback came after payroll company ADP reported a bigger-than-expected increase in jobs at private companies last month.
 The U.S. government also reported that the number of Americans applying for unemployment benefits fell to the lowest level in more than three months last week.